NickAbel/ifsnemo-compare/quickstart-testing.md

 Commands and important options:

 1) `create-refs`
-- Purpose: submit jobs to create and store reference results
+- Purpose: submit jobs to create and store reference results. **NOTE** Unless you are working on CI/CD and know what you are doing, you do not need this option.
 - Key options:
   - `-g, --ref-subdirs` which reference binary to compare against (single string; required) (following the pipeline, may choose from any directory within the `<paths:remote_project_dir>/ifsnemo-build/src/sandbox/references` directory
   - `-og, --output-refdir` directory in which the references created are to be stored (required; single value) (following the pipeline, `references/`)